folio-org/folio-api-tests/mod-orders/README.md

 `- PO Number` | Verifies PO Number generation/validation
 `- Get Orders` | Verifies that orders can be be retrieved by CQL query `Negative Tests` | Contains various requests and tests to verify expected negative cases e.g. validation of the request etc.
-`Cleanup` | Revert configuration settings back to initial values.
+`- Create Order for tests` | Create order and PO line with content required for negative tests `- Order` | Various requests and tests to verify expected negative cases for endpoints managing order `- Lines` | Various requests and tests to verify expected negative cases for endpoints managing order lines `- PO Number` | Various requests and tests to verify expected negative cases for endpoints validating PO number `Cleanup` | Revert configuration settings back to initial values.
 Delete created inventory records.
 Delete created orders and verifies deletion.

 ### Collection variables